 As noted repeatedly, the psychological key was the 'big penny' psychology.
 In this case 3,000 is not a fine line threshold, yet relates back to trend momentum.
 And that is why the current slam back below it is so important.
-Any overall trend reversal was contingent on September S&P 500 future failing back below that major 2,938.25-2,947.50 area, and it is now also below the 2,910-00 congestion.
-That leaves lower supports into levels noted above, with weekly MA-41 at 2,796.
+Any trend reversal needed SEPTEMBER S&P 500 FUTURE to fail below the major 2,938.25-2,947.50 area, with 2,910-00 congestion next.
+That left lower supports into levels noted above, and more important weekly MA-41 at 2,796 it so far only traded temporarily below.